NRnishad/NRnishad/README.md

 ### :hammer_and_wrench: Projects :

 - 🛒 **TimeSea E-commerce Platform**: Comprehensive user and admin functionalities, including Razorpay integration, cart management, order processing, and payment handling.
-- 🎥 **Tech Seminar Videos**: Informative sessions on web development topics like "Clients & Servers" and "Sessions & Cookies."
-- 📚 **Learning Tracker**: A tool to monitor and reflect on daily progress during bootcamp.

 ---